TonysCousin/udacity-reinforcement-learning/projects/tennis/docs/Report.md

 _4/11/2021_

 Within the Udacity Deep Reinforcement Learning nano-degree program, controling multiple agents in a cooperative or competetive environment is the third and final major project for students to build on their own.
+Multi-Agent Reinforcement Learning (MARL) is one of the challenging topics in machine learning today.
-The project is to build and train an agent using any policy-based techniques to control two players playing a game that, at first, looks like tennis.
+The project is to build and train a pair of agents using any policy-based techniques to control two players playing a game that, at first, looks like tennis.
 There is one player (agent) on each side of the net, but they are actually cooperating, not competing.
 The object is not to play the game of tennis, per se, rather to hit the ball back and forth, keeping it in the air as long as possible.

 [The project's README file](../README.md) describes how to install and run the code.
 This report describes the technical aspects of how it works.